River Rock Casino Resort

-River Rock Casino Resort in Richmond, British Columbia is the largest casino in the province of British Columbia.
-The casino is owned by Great Canadian Entertainment.
-The hotel has a total of 396 rooms, including standard rooms and suites and it is situated on the river with a 144-berth marina.
+River Rock Casino Resort is casino hotel located in Richmond, British Columbia along the Fraser River.
+Owned by Great Canadian Entertainment, the River Rock has historically been BC's largest and most profitable casino.
+The casino offers 80 table games and 1,150 electronic gaming machines (including slots and electronic table games), as well as a poker room and off-track betting parlour.
+The hotel has a total of 396 rooms, including standard rooms and suites, as well as a 144-berth marina.

-The casino has 10,000 visitors per day on average and generated an annual revenue of $244 million as of August 2006.

 History

 The casino was built on the site of the former Bridgepoint Market in Richmond.
 It first opened to the public on June 25, 2004.

 Several variances were needed from the City of Richmond to allow it to open with service that customers expect.
 This included a modification of its liquor licence and operating licence to allow liquor to be consumed in the casino's theatre.

 It hosted the British Columbia Poker Championships in November 2005, 2006 and 2007.
 The premier event of the Johnny Chan Poker Championship was also held in 2007.

 The 2006 Gemini Awards were presented at the River Rock Casino Resort, marking the ceremony's West Coast debut; the event is normally held in Toronto.

-The grand atrium of the resort also contains the first spiral escalators to ever be installed in Canada.
+The River Rock has occasionally been used as a filming location for Vancouver-based film and television productions.
+On November 2006, three photographers made their way onto a closed section of the hotel's balcony intending to photograph actress Denise Richards during filming of the movie Blonde and Blonder.
+In an ensuing argument, she allegedly threw a laptop belonging to one of the photographers off the balcony, striking the arm of an elderly woman in a wheelchair.